Skip to content

 Boston and Cambridge venues lean heavily on barcode and magstripe scanners.
 Most established bars use systems that pull the data encoded on the card and flag template mismatches, expired dates, or birthdates that put the bearer under 21.
 Bouncers handle the physical-card portion of the check.

-For an overview of how the door process works in general, see how bouncers check IDs.
-For the scanner side specifically, see fake IDs and digital scanners.
+For an overview of how the door process works in general, see the door check breakdown.
+For the scanner side specifically, see what ID scanners pull off the back of the card.

 Diversion, CWOF, and Sealing